 1. What is a digital public good?

-Digital public goods (DPGs) are open-source software, open data, open AI models, open standards, and open content that adhere to privacy and other applicable laws and best practices, do no harm by design, and help attain the Sustainable Development Goals (SDGs).
+Digital public goods (DPGs) are open source software, open data, open AI systems, and open content collections that adhere to privacy and other applicable laws and best practices, do no harm by design, and help attain the Sustainable Development Goals (SDGs).

 This definition is operationalised through the DPG Standard, a set of nine indicators that is used to determine whether a solution is a digital public good.
 Once a solution is recognised as a digital public good it is discoverable on the DPG Registry.

-2. What is the process of becoming a DPG?
+2. What is the process to become a DPG?

 Each application is reviewed by two individual reviewers.
 The application may also be sent to external experts for their input on particular indicators.
 In case further clarifications are required from the applicant, the review team will get in touch through the web app.

-Once the application completes the process of assessment, it will either be marked as a ‘DPG’ (if it passes all indicators) or as ‘Ineligible’ (if it fails one or more indicators).
+Once the application completes the assessment process, it will either be marked as a ‘DPG’ (if it passes all indicators) or as ‘Ineligible’ (if it fails one or more indicators).

 3. What is the benefit of becoming a DPG?

 Being recognised as a digital public good is increasingly beneficial as the concept of digital public goods gains awareness and traction, including:

 - Increasing the discoverability and promotion of the digital solution: The DPG registry is shared with a broad audience of stakeholders including governments, NGOs, and the private sector.
 Content from the registry is also fed into other partner catalogues.